ortus-docs/coldbox-docs/intro/your-first-coldbox-application.md

 * `rc` - A struct that contains both URL/FORM variables (unsafe data)
 * `prc` - A secondary struct that is private only settable from within your application (safe data)

-This line `event.setView( "main/index" )` told ColdBox to render a view back to the user found in `views/main/index.cfm`.
+This line `event.setView( "main/index" )` told ColdBox to render a view back to the user found in `views/main/index.cfm` using a default layout, which by convention is called `Main.cfm` which can be found in the `/layouts` folder.

 ## My First Handler & View